EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 Default configuration to apply to the profile.
 Basic defaults are intended for standard content that requires little further configuration, such as static web site content.
 Advanced defaults are intended for specialized content that requires significant specialized configuration, such as heavily scripted or dynamic content.
 CLI users: When adding an application firewall profile, you can set either the defaults or the type, but not both.
 To set both options, create the profile by using the add appfw profile command, and then use the set appfw profile command to configure the other option.
 Possible values: basic, advanced

-<b>builtinType</b>
-Type of built-in profile.
-Determines which security checks and settings are used for the profile.
-(The type specified by the HTML XML setting is also called "Web 2.0.")
-CLI users: When adding an application firewall profile, you can set either the defaults or the type, but not both.
-To set both options, create the profile by using the add appfw profile command, and then use the set appfw profile command to configure the other option.
-Possible values: APPFW_NOT_BUILTIN, APPFW_BYPASS, APPFW_BLOCK, APPFW_RESET, APPFW_DROP

 <b>startURLAction</b>
 One or more Start URL actions.
 Available settings function as follows: